marceldobehere/MAAL-Marcels-Amazing-Assembly-Language/README.md

 # MAAL-Marcels-Amazing-Assembly-Language
-This tool will compile MAAL into MAALB (Bytecode)
+This tool compiles MAAL into MAALB (Bytecode)

-The Bytecode is planned to be run by MaslOS and possibly a windows interpreter.
+The Bytecode is planned to be run by MaslOS already has a windows interpreter.

 ## Example